Tag: General

 Working with Windows Azure SQL Database in PhpStorm

 Disclaimer: My job at JetBrains holds a lot of “exploration of tools”.
 From time to time I discover things I personally find really cool and blog about those on the JetBrains blogs.
 If it relates to Windows Azure, I typically cross-post on my personal blog.
 PhpStorm provides us the possibility to connect to Windows Azure SQL Database right from within the IDE.
-In this post, we’ll explore several options that are available for working with Windows Azure SQL Database (or database systems like SQL Server, MySQL, PostgreSQL or Oracle, for that matter): If you are familiar with Windows Azure SQL Database, make sure to configure the database firewall correctly so you can connect to it from your current machine.
+In this post, we’ll explore several options that are available for working with Windows Azure SQL Database (or database systems like SQL Server, MySQL, PostgreSQL or Oracle, for that matter):

 -